-- ✓ Most adolescents liked working in the field, collecting fodder/caring for animals, and home gardening. - ✓ Less than 11% of adolescents wanted to take up agriculture as their future primary occupation.
+- ✓ Most adolescents liked working in the field, collecting fodder/caring for animals, and home gardening. - Less than 8% of adolescents wanted to take up agriculture as their future primary occupation.

 Figure 21.
-Adolescents' preferences vs. parents' expectations for their future occupation
+Adolescents' preferences vs. parents' expectations for their future occupation daughters to be married and unemployed in the future, and most parents expected their sons to be salary employed

-Note: Parents' expectations are calculated among the subsample of 41% parents who do not expect at least one of their children to be in farming in the future.
+Note: Parents' expectations are calculated among the subsample of 39% parents who do not expect at least one of their children to be in farming in the future.

-- ✓ Most girls and boys preferred salaried employment in the public sector as their future occupation. - ✓ Only 5% of parents expected their female children to get married without remunerative employment. - ✓ Similar patterns of future aspirations were expressed by girls and boys.
+- ✓ Most girls and boys preferred salaried employment in the public sector as their future occupation. - ✓ Only 6% of parents expected their female children to get married without remunerative employment. - ✓ Similar patterns of future aspirations were expressed by girls and boys.